-The hood or helmet shall not incorporate a thread in accordance with IS 14138 Part 1;
+The hood or helmet shall not incorporate a thread in accordance with IS 14138 Part 1; and

-It shall not be possible to fit the filter(s) directly to the hood or helmet
+It shall not be possible to fit the filter(s) directly to the hood or helmet.

 7.3.2 Head Harness

 The head harness (if fitted) of a hood or helmet shall be capable of being adjusted to fit a range of head sizes.